 Skip to content

-For a plot with very precise volumetry, the programme includes a 188-unit student residence, a 36-unit extra-hospital residence, shops and a car park.
-The proposal combines three architectural types, seeking to establish itself with sobriety and character on a highly visible plot.
+Designed for a plot with highly controlled volumetry, the project includes a 196-unit student residence, a 34-room extrahospital hotel residence, retail units, and a parking facility.
+The architectural proposal combines three design registers, aiming to establish itself with sobriety and character on a highly visible site.

 Client: VINCI IMMOBILIER